-The sensitivity of these minorities, the inflammatory condition of their immediate and expressed ambition and the violence and prejudice of those who speak and fight for them prevent the majority of them from approaching their problem with the calmness, the cool calculation and the recognition of relation to the whole of humanity which their problem fundamentally requires.
-The narrowness and nationalistic stupidity of the average citizen among whom these minorities have to live, the habitual objection of the majority to change, their love of the old [page 135] established ways, and the selfishness and self-centredness of most men, make it hard for the minorities to get justice or even a decent hearing.
+The sensitivity of these minorities, the inflammatory condition of their immediate and expressed ambition and the violence and prejudice of some of those who speak and fight for them prevent the majority from approaching [Page 86] their problem with the calmness, the cool calculation and the recognition of relation to the whole of humanity which their problem fundamentally requires.
 Racial faults are more widely recognized than racial virtues; racial qualities find themselves in conflict with national characteristics or world trends and these still further increase the difficulty.
 The efforts of well-meaning citizens (and they are many) and the plans of the convinced humanitarian to aid these minorities are too often based solely upon a good heart, Christian principles and a sense of justice; these fine qualities are, however, often implemented by a profound ignorance of the true facts, of the historical values and of the various relationships involved.
 They are also often impulsed by a fighting fanaticism which borders on a hatred for the majority who (as the fighting protagonist sees it) are responsible for the cruel injustices under which the racial minority labours.
-He fails to recognize that the minority itself is not free from faults but is in a measure also responsible for some of the difficulties.
+They fail to recognize that the minority itself is not free from faults but is in a measure also responsible for some of the difficulties.
 These racial faults and difficulties are usually frankly ignored by the minority itself and its friends.

-They may be entirely the result of the point reached in evolution, of unfair environing conditions and of a certain type of temperament, as is the case with the Negro minority in the United States of America, which leaves them basically not responsible for the difficulty; or the responsibility of the struggling minority may be far greater than it is willing to admit, as is the case with the Jewish minority in the world who are an ancient and civilized people with a full culture of their own, plus certain inherent characteristics which may account for much of their trouble.
-The difficulty again may be largely a historical one and based upon certain essential incompatibilities such as those which can exist [page 136] between a conquered and a conquering people, between a militant group and a negative, pacific group.
+Racial faults may be entirely the result of the point reached in evolution, of unfair environing conditions and of a certain type of temperament, as is the case with the Negro minority in the United States of America, which leaves them basically not responsible for the difficulty; or the responsibility of the struggling minority may be far greater than it is willing to admit, as is the case with the Jewish minority in the world who are an ancient and civilized people with a full culture of their own, plus certain inherent characteristics which may account for much of their trouble.
+The difficulty again may be largely a historical one and based upon certain essential incompatibilities such as those which can exist between a conquered and a conquering people, between a militant [Page 87] group and a negative, pacifist group.
 These can be found existing today between the Moslem and Hindu populations of India—an ancient problem which the British inherited.
 To all these contributing factors in the problem of the minorities must be added the separative tendencies which the differing religious systems have fostered and which today they deliberately continue to foster.
 The narrowness of religious creeds is a potent, contributing cause.